Gemini-HUN/Spore_HUN_Money_Fix/README.md

 # Spore_HUN_Money_Fix
-Solution the hard to read money
+Solution the hard to read money.

 Your game needs to be in English or the mod doesn't work!
 This mod work in Hungarian language!